bfarnam/autounattend_Made_Easy/$OEM$-Usage-Explained.md

 ### What is a distribution share?
 A distribution share is an optional set of folders that contain files used to customize Windows through unattended answer files.
 When you add items in a distribution share to an answer file, the path to the item is included in the answer file.
 During installation, Windows Setup uses this path to install the additional applications and device drivers.
 For example, if you connect to a distribution share on a network, that network path will be referenced in the answer file.

-You can use the `$OEM$` folder to copy scripts, binaries, and other files to Windows during installation.
+You can use the `$OEM$` folders to copy scripts, binaries, and other files to Windows during installation.
 An answer file can reference files and folders stored in subfolders of `$OEM$`.

 When you create a distribution share by using Windows System Image Manager (Windows SIM), three folders are created automatically.
 The folders are named `$OEM$` Folders, Out-of-Box Drivers, and Packages.
 If you create your own distribution share, it must contain at least one of the following folders to be recognized as a valid distribution share folder by Windows SIM:

-+ $OEM$ Folders - See Table Below for $OEM$ Folders
++ `$OEM$` Folders - See Table Below for the `$OEM$` Folder Structure
 + Out-of-Box Drivers - See the Out-of-Box Drivers Folders Section Below
-+ Packages - See Table Below for Packages
++ Packages - See Packages Section Below

-The `$OEM$` subfolders are organized in a specific structure.
+The `$OEM$` subfolders are organized in a specific structure and WindoesPE setup copies the folder structure verbatim.

 For example, if you add files to `$OEM$\$1\Program Files\Application1`, Windows Setup will copy them to `C:\Program Files\Application1` on the Windows installation.

 **NOTES:**

-The `$OEM$` folder and subfolders can only be used when creating configuration sets.
+Microsoft states that the `$OEM$` folder and subfolders can only be used when creating configuration sets.
+This is simply not true.
 You can use `$OEM$` folders to include logos for branding and to add applications and other files that customize the unattended installation. `$OEM$` folders were used with previous versions of Windows, and, in some cases, are not supported in Windows Vista and Windows 11.

-IMPORTANT WARNING:
+    See the section titled IMPORTANT below for unused entries on Windows 10 and Windows Server 2019 and higher.

+### WARNING
 Do not overwrite existing files that are carried and serviced by the operating system.
 Using the `$OEM$` folder to update or overwrite these files can cause the operating system to behave unpredictably and cause serious issues.

-USAGE NOTES:
-See the section titled IMPORTANT below for unused entries on Windows 10 and Windows Server 2019 and higher.

-### $OEM$ Folders Table
+## `$OEM$` Folders Table

 <table>
 <thead>